ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab07.md

 Hint: remember that the distance between two points, (x<sub>1</sub>, y<sub>1</sub>) and (x<sub>2</sub>, y<sub>2</sub>), is the square root of ( (x<sub>1</sub> - x<sub>2</sub>)<sup>2</sup> + (y<sub>1</sub> - y<sub>2</sub>)<sup>2</sup> ).

-Hint: the <cmath> library contains the arctangent function, with the name `atan()`.
+Hint: the <cmath> library contains the arctangent function, with the name <b>atan()</b>.

 Note: Assume that the lowest and the highest points are unique.
 This may not be true for other points.

 REQUIRED:
 The input should be stored in a multidimensional integer array.
 The rectangle of heights will have a size less than or equal to 10 by 10.
-The program must utilize functions in the design (required to have at least one function).
+The program must utilize functions in the design.
+You are required to have at least one function that passes an array.

 The program should print a string of text to the terminal before getting each line of input from the user.
 A session should look like one of the following examples (including whitespace and formatting), with a possibly numbers and letters in the output: